pongr/fourarms/README.md

 # Fourarms

-Fourarms provides a collection of useful mailets and matchers.
+Fourarms is a small project based on [Apache James](http://james.apache.org), provides a collection of useful mailets and matchers.

 ## sbt